FabiChan99/AutoQuoter-Bot/PRIVACY_POLICY.md

 ## Data Storage and Security
 We are committed to ensuring that your information is secure.
 To prevent unauthorized access or disclosure, we have put in place suitable physical, electronic, and managerial procedures to safeguard and secure the information we collect.

-1. **Data Storage**: Your data is stored securely and is only accessible by authorized personnel.
+1. **Data Storage**: Your data is stored securely and is only accessible by the bot dev for diagnostic purposes.
 2. **Data Retention**: We retain your data only for as long as necessary to fulfill the purposes outlined in this policy.

 ## Sharing Your Information